afandian/geigor/README.md

     ./geigor <port number> <option>*

 You can use supervisor to keep this running on your server.
+There is a sample config file at etc/supervisor/geigor.conf

 Options are: